Prior Learning Credit (A/S Level, AP, BMT, CLEP, Credit-by-Exam, IB)

 Students who are currently on active duty or former service members in the United States Armed Forces are eligible to be awarded six credits of lower-level general elective credits.
 The credits are awarded for the completion of basic physical fitness and basic military science as part of basic military training for the United States Armed Forces.

-To qualify, students must have been enrolled as an undergraduate student in the Fall 2013 semester or beyond, along with one of the following:
+To qualify, students must have been enrolled as an undergraduate student in the Fall 2013 semester or later, along with one of the following:

 - Currently serving as an active duty member in the United States Armed Forces.